a-mahdipour/DS-ML-AI-intro/README.md

 - Undercomplete autoencoder: describes the updated attributes of the input dataset

-- Denoising autoencoders: overcomes the problem of risking of the system to learn Identity function/null function in those NN that have more hidden nodes than input nodes by randomly vanishing some the input values
+- Denoising autoencoders: overcomes the problem of risking of the system to learn identity function/null function in those NN that have more hidden nodes than input nodes by randomly vanishing some the input values

 - Sparse autoencoder: provides specific attribites from the input dataset